The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Comparison of Ballot Formats

 \subsection{Comparison via Real-Life Experiments}

-Another approach to compare ballot formats for PB is to run experiments with human participants who will be asked to use different formats.
-This is the approach that \citet{FBG23} followed.
-They recruited 1800 participants on Amazon Mechanical Turk who were then asked to cast their ballot in a format which was selected from a set of 6 for a specific PB instance (selected from a set of 4 instances).
-For each participant, the time they needed to vote is measured.
-Additionally, they asked the participants to self report on the ease of use of the different formats.
+Another approach to compare ballot formats for PB is to run experiments with human participants that use different formats.
+This is the approach that \citet{FBG23}, \citet{YHP+24} and \citet{GG24} followed. \citet{FBG23} recruited 1800 participants on Amazon Mechanical Turk who were then asked to cast their ballot in a format which was selected from a set of 6 for a specific PB instance (selected from a set of 4 instances).
+For each participant, the time they needed to vote was measured.
+Additionally, they asked the participants to self-report on the ease of use of the different formats.

-Some of the findings from \citet{FBG23} are presented in Figure \ref{fig:experimental_comparison_ballots}.
-They studied the following ballot formats: generic cardinal ballots, 5-approval ballots, knapsack ballots, 10-threshold approval ballots, rankings by value and rankings by value-for-money.
+Some of the findings from \citet{FBG23} are presented in Figure~\ref{fig:experimental_comparison_ballots}.
+They studied the following ballot formats: generic cardinal ballots, 5-approval ballots, knapsack ballots, 10-threshold approval ballots, rankings by value and rankings by value for money.
 Summarising, all the ballot formats they study require a similar amount of time for the participants to cast, except for ranking by value-for-money for which participants take significantly longer.
 The results are the same for the self-reported measures.
-Notably, for all measures $k$-approval ballots outperform all the other ballot formats, though not by a large margin.
+Notably, for all measures $t$-approval ballots outperform all the other ballot formats, though not by a large margin.

+\citet{YHP+24} had 180 participants, all of them students, take part in a fictional PB setting.
+The goal, among other things, was to understand how ballot design influences the perceived ease and fairness of the vote.
+The participants voted on the same projects using the following ballot types: approval ballots, 5-approval ballots, 5-top-truncated ballots, cumulative ballots with 5 points, cumulative ballots with 10 points, and the distribution of 10 points across 5 approved projects.
+Notably, participants' votes were generally consistent across ballot types.
+Participants where then asked to mark the easiness and expressiveness of each ballot type as well as rank them by recommendation.
+The recommendation of a ballot type was statistically highly influenced by the perceived expressiveness of the ballot, while the ease of vote seemed less influential.
+This, in combination with a perceived lack of clarity in approval ballots, can give an explanation as to why 5-top-truncated ballots were a clear favourite.

+\citet{GG24}, using data from the Stanford Participatory Budgeting Platform\footnote{\href{https://pbstanford.org/}{pbstanford.org}}, showed that while ballot complexity increases the time voters spend on their ballot, it is not correlated to a higher degree of vote abandonment.
+Furthermore, they investigated how the chosen ballot design influences the cost of projects in the winning outcome, concluding that for most elections, using $t$-approval ballots led to significantly more expensive projects in the outcome than using knapsack ballots.